At Farmers’ Almanac, we have a lot of information on lightning safety to share. If you are educated and aware, you can keep yourself safe.

 Indoor Activities: Things to Avoid

-Inside homes, people must also avoid activities which put their lives at risk from a possible lightning strike.
+Inside homes, people must also avoid activities that put their lives at risk from a possible lightning strike.
 As with the outdoor activities, these activities should be avoided before, during, and after storms.
 Do not use your computers, laptops, game systems, washers, dryers, stoves, or anything connected to an electrical outlet.
 Lightning can travel through electrical systems, radio and television reception systems, and any metal wires or bars in concrete walls or flooring.
 You should also stay away from windows and doors and avoid contact with anything that conducts electricity.
-Never take a bath or shower during a thunderstorm.

 If Someone is Struck, What Do I Do?

 In the unfortunate event that a person is struck by lightning, medical care may be needed immediately to save the person’s life.
+They are safe to touch.
 Cardiac arrest and irregularities, burns, and nerve damage are common in cases where people are struck by lightning.
 However, with proper treatment, including CPR if necessary, most victims survive a lightning strike, although the long-term effects on their lives and the lives of family members can be devastating.

 Have a Safe Summer!

 Lightning is a dangerous threat to people in the United States, particularly those outside in the summer.
 With common sense, we can greatly reduce the number of lightning deaths.
 When thunderstorms threaten, get to a safe place, stay there longer than you think you need to, stay away from windows and doors, and avoid contact with anything that conducts electricity.
 Have a safe and enjoyable summer!